openstack-archive/dragonflow/doc/source/installation.rst

     vagrant plugin install vagrant-cachier
     vagrant plugin install vagrant-vbguest

-3. Adjust the settings in `devstack/vagrant.conf.yml` if needed (5GB RAM is the minimum to get 1 VM running on the controller node)
+3. Adjust the settings in `vagrant/provisioning/virtualbox.conf.yml` if needed (5GB RAM is the minimum to get 1 VM running on the controller node)

 4. Launch the VM's: `vagrant up`

 ...
 This may take a while, once it is finished:

-* you can ssh into the virtual machines: `vagrant ssh devstack_controller` or `vagrant ssh devstack_compute`
+* you can ssh into the virtual machines: `vagrant ssh devstack_controller`, `vagrant ssh devstack_compute1` or `vagrant ssh devstack_compute2`

 * you can access the horizon dashboard at http://controller.devstack.dev